 Wildflower Self Drive Day Tours

-Route One via Lesueur National Park & Western Flora Caravan Park- 499km
+Route One via Lesueur National Park & Western Wildflower Farm – 270km

-Travel east on the Brand Highway, turn right to stay on the Brand Highway (signs for Perth/Eneabba).
-Turn right onto Indian Ocean Drive, turn left onto Coorow Greenhead Road, right onto Cockleshell Gully Road, and it’ll lead straight to the Lesueur National Park.
+Heading out of Dongara, turn right onto the Brand Highway where the statue of the crayfish is located, turn right to stay on the Brand Highway (signs for Perth/Eneabba).
+Turn right onto Indian Ocean Drive, turn left onto Coorow-Greenhead Road, right onto Cockleshell Gully Road, and it’ll lead straight to the Lesueur National Park.
 Lesueur National Park covers 26,987 hectares and is home to over 900 different species of flora, including a variety of wildflowers.
+Lesueur National Park is approximately 126 km from Dongara.

 Route Two via Coalseam & Morawa- 269 km